dariober/epic2/README.md

                         columns: chromosome names and sizes.
 Useful to analyze custom genomes, assemblies or simulated data.
 Only chromosomes included in the file will be analyzed.
+  --quiet, -q           Do not write output messages to stderr.
 ```

 #### Performance